dubystev/Parsers/Regular Language Parser/ReadMe.md

 # DFA Simulator

 This subproject simulates a **Deterministic Finite Automaton (DFA)**.
-It reads its configuration from an external text file ('model2.txt') and evaluates whether a given input string is accepted by the automaton.
+The [Extended Version of the Automata Demo script](./automata_demo_extended.py) python script reads its configuration from an external text file (e.g., "model2.txt") and evaluates whether a given input string is accepted by the automaton.

 ## 📄 File Structure: 'model2.txt'